Staff & Officers

 My professional background is in primary teaching and I have many years experience working with children and families within the church as well as in Guiding.

-I work closely with Matt and Vicky, our circuit Children & Families Workers.
+I work closely with Matt, our circuit Children & Families Worker.

 Mrs Val Brook - CHurch Life and mission